juspay/todo-app/tutorial/nixify/1_nix_flake.md

 git checkout 903c769d4bda0a8028fe3775415e9bdf29d80555
 ```

-Then create a file named `flake.nix` in the project root directory.
-The first thing we'll do is create a basic template for the flake, which includes:
+Next, in the project's root directory, create a file named `flake.nix`.
+We will begin by setting up a basic template for the flake, which includes:
-- Define `inputs` and `outputs`
+- Defining `inputs` and `outputs`
-- Specify the `system` corresponding to your machine.
+- Specifying the `system` corresponding to your machine.

 Tl;dr This is how your `flake.nix` will look: